chrismagnacca/lunch-o-meter/README.md

 In no particular order:

 1. Add OAuth for Twitter API 1.1 Integration
+2. Make Highcharts a Custom Publication to Update Across all Clients
-2. Limit Votes per User
+3. Limit Votes per User
-3. Store the Top Result by Day
+4. Store the Top Result by Day

 ## Contributing